cameroncondry/cbc-kitten-scientists/README.md

 - On **Firefox**, you'd want to use [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/).
 - On **Chrome** and **Opera**, you'd want to use [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo).

 Now simply [open the script](https://raw.githubusercontent.com/cameroncondry/cbc-kitten-scientists/master/kitten-scientists.user.js) and you should be prompted to install it.

+## Introduction

+Note that the default configuration of Kitten Scientists is designed to already give very good results for most stages of the game.
+When you're exploring the features of KS, try disabling all sections and then re-enabling them one-by-one.

+As you get more comfortable with the behavior of KS, feel free to fine-tune the settings to achieve your goals faster.

 ## UI Guide